 By the end of phase 3, the defendant is expected to be a full-time student or employee.

 3.1.b.
 The end result

-If the defendant successfully completes this regimen, he/she attends a formal “graduation”, and the judge dismisses the charge(s).
-If the defendant can’t…or more likely isn’t willing to…complete the program, he/she faces
+If the defendant successfully completes this regimen, they attend a formal “graduation”, and the judge dismisses the charge(s).
+If the defendant cannot…or more likely is not willing to…complete the program, they face:

 - sentencing (if participation was pursuant to a guilty plea), or